 The luteal phase kicks off with ovulation triggered by a surge in luteinizing hormone (LH).
 The hormone prompts the release of an egg into the fallopian tubes, which connect the ovaries and the uterus.

 Tracking Your Cycle

 To help determine when you’re ovulating, try using an ovulation calculator or app like Clue or Glow.
 These tools will give you a timeline for your cycle timeline and clue you into the physical responses associated with ovulation.
-While every woman is different, a typical menstrual cycle can last anywhere from 28 to 35 days, with ovulation typically occurring somewhere between days 11 to 21.
+While every woman is different, a typical menstrual cycle can last anywhere from 28 to 32 days with ovulation typically occurring anywhere between day 11 and day 21.

 Since menstrual cycles often vary, it’s worth taking note of a few signs that tend to accompany ovulation.